PeachyPeony/Cozy-Kettle-Tea-Shop/readme.md

 ## About This Project

 This is a fictional tea shop created for educational purposes.
-The website, content and branding were created as part of a self-paced web development bootcamp i am currently taking, as a practical exercise in HTML, CSS.
+The website, content and branding were created as part of a self-paced web development bootcamp i am currently taking, as a practical exercise in HTML and CSS.